heremaps/here-sdk-examples/README.md

 > For now, the _Navigate Edition_ is only available upon request.
 Please contact your HERE representative to receive access including a set of evaluation credentials.

-## List of Available Example Apps (Version 4.5.1.0)
+## List of Available Example Apps (Version 4.6.0.0)
 In this repository you can find the [latest example apps](examples/latest) that show key features of the HERE SDK in ready-to-use applications:

 - **HelloMap**: Shows the classic 'Hello World'.
 - **HelloMapWithStoryboard**: Shows the classic 'Hello World' using a Storyboard (iOS only).
+- **Camera**: Shows how to change the target and the target anchor point and how to move to another location using custom map animations.
 - **Gestures**: Shows how to handle gestures.
+- **OfflineMaps**: Shows how the HERE SDK can work fully offline and how offline map data can be downloaded for continents and countries.
+Exclusively available for the _Navigate Edition_.
 - **MapMarker**: Shows how to add POI marker to the map.
 - **MapObjects**: Shows how to add circles, polygons and polylines to the map.
 - **MapOverlays** / **MapViewPins**: Shows how to add standard platform views to the map.
 - **Routing**: Shows how to calculate routes and add them to the map.
+- **RoutingHybrid**: Shows how to calculate routes and add them to the map.
+Also shows how to calculate routes offline, when no internet connection is available.
+Exclusively available for the _Navigate Edition_.
+- **EVRouting**: Shows how to calculate routes for _electric vehicles_ and how to calculate the area of reach with _isoline routing_.
+Also shows how to search along a route.
+- **Search**: Shows how to search POIs and add them to the map.
+Shows also geocoding and reverse geocoding.
+- **SearchHybrid**: Shows how to search POIs and add them to the map.
+Shows geocoding and reverse geocoding.
+Also shows how to search offline, when no internet connection is available.
+Exclusively available for the _Navigate Edition_.
 - **Navigation**: Shows turn-by-turn navigation and tracking.
 Exclusively available for the _Navigate Edition_.
 - **Positioning**: Shows how to integrate HERE Positioning.
-Exclusively available for the _Navigate Edition_ (the example app is available for iOS and Android only).
+Exclusively available for the _Navigate Edition_.
-- **Search**: Shows how to search POIs and add them to the map.
 - **Traffic**: Shows how to search for real-time traffic and how to visualize it on the map.
 - **StandAloneEngine**: Shows how to use an engine without a map view.
 - **Venues**: Shows how to integrate private venues.
 Exclusively available for the _Navigate Edition_.